geonizeli/keep-on-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A simple notes application.

-Things you may want to cover:
+What I used to do:

-* Ruby version
+* Ruby 2.6.5

-* System dependencies
+* Rails 6.0.2

-* Configuration
+* Postgres

-* Database creation
+* Simple_form

-* Database initialization
+* Action Text

-* How to run the test suite
+* Bulma.io

-* Services (job queues, cache servers, search engines, etc.)
+* Animate.css

-* Deployment instructions
+* Material Icons

-* ...
+* Pure Javascript